ntoda03/NLGenomeSweeper/README.md

 * InterProScan
 * TransDecoder

-Quick example commands for setting up an environment to run NLGenomeSweeper using conda and common utilities.
+Example commands for setting up an environment to run NLGenomeSweeper using conda and common utilities.
 This requires approximately 90 gibibytes of free disk space.

 ```
 # create a new environment and install needed pacakages from conda